 Mr. Nadjibe earned an MA degree in Conflict Transformation from the SIT Graduate Institute in Vermont, United States.
 He is also a recipient of the prestigious Fulbright Scholarship.
 He is fluent in English, French, Chadian Arabic, and other Chadian languages such as Gor, Ngambaye, and Sara.

+Ms. Purkerson joined SCG in 2019, serving as a Project Coordinator prior to her promotion to Program Officer.
+At SCG, she has supported strategic capacity building and peacekeeping projects in West and Central Africa, as well as in South Asia and the Pacific.
 Prior to joining SCG, Ms. Purkerson served as a Program Coordinator at a Washington, D.C.-based think tank, where she coordinated programs, events, and research supporting U.S. security relationships in the Middle East.
 She also worked as a Gender and Global Security Program Assistant at Women In International Security (WIIS), conducting research and supporting projects related to global National Action Plans on Women, Peace, and Security.
 Additionally, she has experience working with refugees, human rights, and religious diplomacy at multiple organizations in Washington, D.C. and Denver, Colorado.

 Ms. Purkerson holds an MA in International Peace and Conflict Resolution from American University’s School of International Service and a BA in International Studies from the University of Denver.

 Helana Reyad joined Strategic Capacity Group in 2019 as a Project Coordinator to support SCG’s programs in North Africa.